 The QR forks and frames have a more significant margin for errors as the technical side of the manufacturing process does not have to be as concise as with the thru-axle process.
 They have more adjustability during the manufacturing process.

-The Thru-axle system is heavier than quick-release, and this is simply due to the thickness and density of the axle.
-A standard thru-axle weighs about 60-80grams each, while the quick-release axles are only about 40-50grams each.
+The Thru-axle system is heavier than the quick-release, and this is simply due to the thickness and density of the axle, a standard thru-axle weighs 60-80grams compared to a quick-release axle which usually weighs only 40-50grams.

 One of the drawbacks of the thru-axles is that they may not be available everywhere.
 If you are in a developing country and either need a new hub or lose a thru-axle, you may find that smaller bike shops may not have them available, and you may have to travel to a bigger city or have it shipped in.

 This is why many bicycle tourists stick with quick-release axles, as they are widespread and easy to find.

 As a development, though, some manufacturers of touring bikes are starting to produce thru-axles since this is the least likely part to break on a tour ride.

 Maintenance and Bike Stand & Bike Rack Compatibility

 It’s easier and quicker to release and remove the quick-release axle than the thru-axle, which saves a lot of time during races or maintenance.